Can you name five women artists?

 - Jeanmarie Walsh Mansfield takes a close look at migrant workers who are the backbone of our food industry in her photography exhibition “Where does your fruit come from?”
 She explored social justice through a lens that is accessible to children.
 Photographs of immigrants in the fields depicted the arduous work that goes into getting an apple into the grocery store.
-Jeanmarie is now LICM’s Associate Director of Education and manages art programming.
+Jeanmarie is now LICM’s Director of Special Projects & Community Initiatives.

 - Sandra D. Dwileski showcases the idea that nature is incredibly beautiful and welcoming, but can be almost frightening at the same time.
 Her interest in natural objects reflects the swell of emotion that surfaces when a person is deep within wild places.
 Her work is about being engulfed in nature, how musical and tranquil it can be, and seeing many perspectives of landscape at once.